Keshaunj/solana-dapp/planning.md

 ### Phase 1: Setup and Environment
 - Initialize the repository and folder structure.
-- Set up Flask backend with a simple `app.py`.
+- Set up Express backend with a simple `server.js`.
 - Create a React app using Vite.

 ### Phase 2: Backend Development
-- Implement the Flask routes for sending tokens and checking balances.
+- Implement Express routes for user authentication and transaction handling.
 - Implement CRUD operations for user profiles and transaction logs.
-- Integrate Solana’s Python SDK for blockchain interaction.
+- Integrate Solana’s Web3.js for blockchain interaction.
 - Test API endpoints using Postman or Curl.

 ### Phase 3: Frontend Development